Food Availability (per person)

 Canadian Sugar Institute

-Institut de la Statistique du Québec
+Institut de la statistique du Québec

 British Columbia Ministry of Agriculture

-Administrative data sources are used for the purpose of data collection and are obtained by the Statistics Canada under Section 13 of the Statistics Act.
+Administrative data sources are used for the purpose of data collection and are obtained by Statistics Canada under Section 13 of the Statistics Act.

-The trade statistics data is derived from the administrative records of the Canada Border Services Agency and the United States Customs Border Protection.
+The trade statistics data is derived from the administrative records of the Canada Border Services Agency and the United States Customs and Border Protection.
 These trade statistics cover the international physical movement of goods.

 The Canadian Sugar Institute provides the sugar data utilized in the stocks and production table.
 The imports and exports data of sugar containing products are also provided by the Canadian Sugar Institute and are included in the supply-disposition table for refined sugar category.

-The Institut de la Statistique du Québec provides the maple syrup data utilized in the production and stocks table.
+The Institut de la statistique du Québec provides the maple syrup data utilized in the production and stocks table.